AidaDSP/AidaDSP.github.io/aida_dsp_stompbox.md

 ### Solid and durable

-We did a huge research among our suppliers to carefully select the components and we made 5 prototypes before arriving at the current one.
+We did a huge research among our suppliers to carefully select the components and we made a lot of prototypes before arriving at the current one.
 One example?
 We completely redesigned the electronics to use metallic premium quality knobs screwed onto the case instead of the plastic, pcb mounting ones that were present in the first prototype.

 ### Partners